DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 - **openIn jsTutor**: exercises without user interactions can be opened in JS Tutor, this website will show you what is happening in program memory with each step.
+- **debugger**: You can open any exercise in your browser's debugger using the `[debug]` button.
+At first you may find the debugger overwheliming, but with some practice it may become your favorite way to study code.

 If you like to draw on code as you trace what's happening you can do that with any file!
 Just replace `?--defaults` in your browser's URL bar with `?highlight`